cloud66-oss/noticent/README.md

 ```

 If specified, the type of the payload is checked against this class at runtime (when `Notify` is called).

+To enforce development type consistency payload should have class method constructors that are named after the alert names.
+This can be turned off by setting `check_constructor` on scopes to `false`.
+To share the same class method constructor for different alerts, you can use the `constructor_name` on alert to tell Noticent to look for a constructor that is not named after the alert itself.
+This is a validation step only and doesn't affect the performance of Noticent.

 #### Channel